antonengelhardt/kicktipp-bot/README.md

 This script can automatically enter tips into Kicktipp based on the quotes of the bookmakers.
 It is written in Python and uses Selenium to interact with the website.

+If you are enjoying this project, consider [buying me a coffee](https://buymeacoffee.com/antonengelhardt) :)

 ## Run

 Copy the contents of the `.env.example` file into a new file called `.env` and fill in the values.